A welcome to our work, from our Chief Executive

 Forestry and Land Scotland is a 'public corporation' and is run as a business, but all our incomes are reinvested in the management of the national forests and land to the benefit of Scotland’s economy, environment and society.

-I hope that over this summer and autumn, you’re able to commune with nature by taking a woodland walk, or something more adventurous.
+I hope you’re able to visit one of our destinations, commune with nature by taking a woodland walk, or something more adventurous.
 Take a look at our blog or click ‘visit’ at the top of the page for ideas.